-- FAX a photocopy of your DOT medical card to (208) 334-8586

-- E-Mail a photo of your medical card to: DLMail@itd.idaho.gov

-- Mail a photocopy of your medical to:
+- FAX a photocopy of your MCSA 5876 form to (208) 334-8586 - E-Mail a photo of your MCSA 5876 form to: DLMail@itd.idaho.gov - Mail a photocopy of your MCSA 5876 form to:

-Idaho Transportation Department

-Driver Services

-PO Box 7129

-Boise ID 83707-1129
+Idaho Transportation Department Driver Services PO Box 7129 Boise ID 83707-1129

-NOTE: As of January 30, 2015, drivers are no longer required to carry the paper medical card on their person when driving.
-Be sure to submit your medical card, and any renewal cards, to ITD.
-If you are required to have a "certified" medical status and fail to provide and keep upto-date your medical examiner's certificate you become "not-certified" and may have your CDL privileges downgraded on your Idaho Commercial Driver's License.
+NOTE: Drivers should keep a copy of the MCSA5876 form with them when driving a commercial motor vehicle for at least two weeks after the form has been submitted to ITD or your DMV Office.
+If you are required to have a "certified" medical status and fail to provide and keep up-to-date your medical examiner's certificate you become "not-certified" and may have your CDL privileges downgraded on your Idaho Commercial Driver's License.